 At AIMS International, we don’t seek to assign responsibility to particular individuals for suboptimal collaboration.
 Rather, we create awareness of the emotional drivers and personalities at play within the group as a whole, directing the team towards improved cooperation in pursuit of common goals.
 In short, our programmes seek to align individual aspirations, team objectives and, organisational goals.

-A Team Growth Programme begins with a thorough analysis of the current situation and a formulation of the general objectives (those will be refined throughout the process).
-We meet the team, discuss their situation and perceived issues and challenges, their present ways of dealing with problems and working together.
-Another important step in this analysis of the current situation is to conduct individual leadership assessments and a team assessment.
-Those will give us a clear view of the group’s dynamics, interactions and rules of collaboration.
+A Team Growth Programme begins with a thorough analysis of the current situation and a formulation of the general objectives, which will be further refined throughout the process.
+We first meet the team to discuss their circumstances and hear about their perceived challenges and concerns.
+In this session, we consider existing problem-solving processes and approaches to teamwork.
+In analysing the present situation it is important to conduct individual leadership assessments and a team assessment.
+These appraisals will provide a clear view of the group’s dynamics, interactions, and rules of collaboration.

-Thereafter, the development work takes place both in workshops with the whole group and individual coaching sessions as needed.
+Thereafter, the development work takes place with the AIMS consultants in the role of facilitators.
+The activities take place in workshops involving the whole group, while individual coaching sessions are conducted where appropriate.

-The second workshop normally focuses on the team’s organisation and the formulation of possible rules of engagement, goals, processes, structure and support needs.
+The second workshop normally focuses on the team’s organisation, together with the formulation of possible rules of engagement with a focus on goals, processes, structure and support needs.

 - Costa Rica

 - Slovak Republic